Niloy333/eegFloss/README.md

 <sup>#</sup>Developer
 <sup>$</sup>Supervisor

+## Opportunities for Collaboration
+eegFloss is currently designed for sleep EEG data, and so far, it's been validated mainly on recordings from the Zmax headband.
+However, the package offers many exciting opportunities for improvement and expansion, including:
+- Improving the artifact detection model with additional training data
+- Integrating an automatic sleep-stage scorer to create a complete sleep analysis pipeline
+- Validating performance on non-Zmax datasets
+- Extending support to artifact detection in wake EEG with
+- Developing a user-friendly graphical interface (GUI)
+- And more
+We are exploring some of these ideas, but we can achieve much more through active collaboration.
+If any of this sounds interesting and you would like to get involved, please feel free to reach out.

 **This package is provided *as is*, without any warranties, express or implied. eegFloss is released under the MIT License and is free to use, modify, and integrate with other software, provided that appropriate credit is given.**

 For questions, assistance, suggestions, or further information: [contact the developer](mailto:niloy.sikder@hochschule-rhein-waal.de).